ambroiselebs/simplePHP_librarie/README.md

 Then, add this code : `<?php require('components/projects_components/[file].php')>`
 #### Example :
 `./createPHPcomponent.bat home`, It's gonna create in the components/projects_components folder a file named : home.php With pre-generated lines.

-## __Build the project :__

-Execute the command : `./build.bat` it will create a build/ folder in which your project will be compiled, just upload it to your FTP !

 ## __Conenction to the Database :__
 Go on : `components/dbh.inc.php`